What is Emergency Dental Care?

 • Partially knocked-out teeth (extrusion)

 • Tooth pain or aches

 • Fractured or cracked teeth

 • Dislodged or damaged crowns, bridges, or fillings

 What Should I Expect During My Visit?

-When you contact our team about your dental emergency, we will get you in to see Dr. Nishino as quickly as possible.
+When you reach out in need of urgent dental care in Friendswood, TX, we will get you in to see Dr. Nishino as quickly as possible.
 Your comfort and oral health is a top priority, and you can expect to be treated as such.
 Since each dental emergency differs from the next, we will personalize your care to match your unique treatment needs.
 To best evaluate your condition, we may take low-radiation digital x-rays or 3D images of your mouth and jaw.
 This will also give Dr. Nishino a good picture of how your dental emergency may be affecting your total oral health.

 Our immediate goal will be to address any pain or discomfort.
 If your dental emergency also involves an aesthetic concern, we will do our best to repair and restore any damaged areas during your emergency visit, if appropriate.
 Your unique emergency situation will dictate the type of care you receive.
 If possible, Dr. Nishino will repair your tooth and fully treat your emergency that day.
 In some situations, however, we may need to provide palliative care and bring you back in at a later date to finish restoring your oral health, especially if you are experiencing any swelling of the soft tissues.
 Serious facial or oral trauma or bleeding should be treated by a medical doctor or in the emergency room.
 Our team can always repair any damage to your smile once your condition is stabilized and your general health is not at risk.